freedomofpress/securedrop-docs/docs/admin.rst

    .. figure:: images/manual/screenshots/journalist-admin_add_user_hotp.png
       :align: center
-      :alt: The form used to create new users, filled with the 40-character HOTP secret key of a Yubikey.
+      :alt: The form used to create new users, filled with the 40-character HOTP secret key of a YubiKey.
       :figwidth: 80%
       :width: 100%

       User account creation screen with YubiKey OATH-HOTP Secret Key, as seen by an admin.
 Click on the image to see it full-size.

 #.
-Once you've entered the Yubikey's OATH-HOTP Secret Key, click **Add User**.
+Once you've entered the YubiKey's OATH-HOTP Secret Key, click **Add User**.
 On the next page, have the journalist authenticate using their YubiKey, by inserting it into a USB port on the workstation and pressing its button.

    .. figure:: images/manual/screenshots/journalist-admin_new_user_two_factor_hotp.png
       :align: center
-      :alt: The form used to verify the setup of the Yubikey requests a 6-digit verification code.
+      :alt: The form used to verify the setup of the YubiKey requests a 6-digit verification code.
       :figwidth: 80%
       :width: 100%